-NatWest Trustee and Depositary Services Limited is the depositary of the Company.

-The Depositary is incorporated in England & Wales as a private limited company.
-Its registered and head office is at 250 Bishopsgate, London EC2M 4AA.
-The ultimate holding company of the Depositary is the Natwest Group plc which is incorporated in Scotland.
+- 6.1.1 NatWest Trustee & Depositary Services Limited is the Depositary of the Company. - 6.1.2 The Depositary is incorporated in England as a private limited company.
+Its registered office is at 250 Bishopsgate, London EC2M 4AA, which is also its head office.
+The ultimate holding company of the Depositary is the NatWest Group plc, which is incorporated in Scotland.
 The principal business activity of the Depositary is the provision of trustee and depositary services.